Deep South Basecamp experience

 FREE

-These walks offer an immersive experience in the pristine polar landscape, requiring participants to be prepared for up to six hours of hiking on semi-rough, rocky and snowy terrain with notable elevation changes.
+These walks offer an immersive experience in the pristine polar landscape, requiring participants to be prepared for three to four hours of hiking on semi-rough, rocky and snowy terrain with notable elevation changes.

 Cabins & Prices